adityayedetore/adityayedetore.github.io/_books/080_the_shadow_of_the_torturer.md

 goodreads_review:
 status: none
 ---
 *Comments.* This is my book of gold.
-Realizing that the Matachin tower was a spaceship changed how I understood what books could hide.